More Than Handshakes: What is Professional Networking?

 Although there are events specifically for networking, you can network in a grocery store or sitting in a doctor's waiting room.
 You might engage in networking in both formal and informal settings, in person or online.

 Whether you're new to networking or an experienced professional, consider business groups and organizations such as Toastmasters and Business Network International (BNI) for your networking activities.
 Search online for your local chamber of commerce and attend events.
-Every career field has professional associations you can join or event you can attend as a non-member.
+Every career field has professional associations you can join or events you can attend as a non-member.

 With Whom Should I Network?